arduino/docs-content/content/arduino-cloud/05.iot-remote-app/02.iot-remote-phone-sensors/iot-remote-phone-sensors.md

 ---
 title: 'Use Sensor Data From Your Phone'
-description: 'Stream sensor data from your phone live to the Arduino IoT Cloud'
+description: 'Stream sensor data from your phone live to the Arduino Cloud'
 tags:
-- Arduino IoT Cloud
+- Arduino Cloud
 - Remote app
 - Mobile sensors
 - Android